CONFERENCE PROGRAM

 Reception

-Venue: Athletic Club Museoa, San Mames Stadium
+Venue: La Campa de los Ingleses, San Mames Stadium

-Rafael Moreno Pitxitxi s/n, Puerta 20, 48013 Bilbao, Bizkaia.
+Rafael Moreno Pitxitxi s/n, 48013 Bilbao, Bizkaia.
 How to get there

-Welcome: Léontine Meijer Van Mensch, EMF Trustee
+Welcome: Léontine Meijer Van Mensch, EMF Trustee and Asier Arrate, Director of Athletic Club Museum

 Followed by a Basque dance performance.
 From tradition to contemporary.